5. Approximate Numbers

 NOTE: We are assuming that for numbers greater than 1, the last non-zero number is significant.

-So in the example above, 3600, we assume it is a number correct to the nearest 100, since the 6 is the last non-zero integer.
+So in example d) above, 3600, we assume it is a number correct to the nearest 100, since the 6 is the last non-zero integer.
 The two zeroes in 3600 are place-holders.

 Accuracy and Precision